geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

     nearest_indices

 You can see that the nearest query returns the indices representation.
-If you are intersted how “near” the geometries actually are, the method can also return distances.
+If you are interested in how “near” the geometries actually are, the method can also return distances.
 In this case, the return format is a tuple of arrays.